-The Buddha described rain storms in the mountains filling pools and lakes from where the water fed brooks and creeks (A.II.140).
-He also described a mountain river (nadī pabbata) as 'winding this way and that, cascading, carrying everything along with it, not stopping for a minute, a second, an instant, rushing and swirling forward' (A.IV,137).
-Such rivers might have grasses, reeds and trees overhanging both banks (S.III,137).
+The Buddha described rain storms in the mountains filling pools and lakes from where the water fed brooks and creeks (A II 140).
+He also described a mountain river (nadī pabbata) as 'winding this way and that, cascading, carrying everything along with it, not stopping for a minute, a second, an instant, rushing and swirling forward' (A IV 137).
+Such rivers might have grasses, reeds and trees overhanging both banks (S III 137).
 Streams and rivers shape the landscape particularly when they are in flood.
 The Acivaratī (i.e. Rapti) was, and still is, notoriously prone to flash floods.
-When it rained in the river's upper reaches in the Himalayan foothills, it would break its banks and sometimes wash away crops (Ja.IV,167).
-Flooding rivers allow for the migration of aquatic animals, the dispersal of seeds, the rejuvenation of wetlands (Ja.II,79-80) and the enrichment of the soil by depositing silt (kalalagahana) and mud (kaddama) over the surrounding countryside.
-Mountain streams such as those in the lower Himalayas carry away sand, gravel and even rocks when in flood (Mil.197).
+When it rained in the river's upper reaches in the Himalayan foothills, it would break its banks and sometimes wash away crops (Ja IV 167).
+Flooding rivers allow for the migration of aquatic animals, the dispersal of seeds, the rejuvenation of wetlands (Ja II 79-80) and the enrichment of the soil by depositing silt (kalalagahana) and mud (kaddama) over the surrounding countryside.
+Mountain streams such as those in the lower Himalayas carry away sand, gravel and even rocks when in flood (Mil 197).

-Not actually in the Middle Land but forming its northern border are the Himalayas, sometimes called the Lord of Mountains (Pabbatarāja, S.II,137).
-These mountains are only occasionally mentioned in the Tipiṭaka, as when it comments that the Buddha once stayed in a hut in a part of the Himalayas administered by Kosala (S.I,116).
+Not actually in the Middle Land but forming its northern border are the Himalayas, sometimes called the Lord of Mountains (Pabbatarāja, S II 137).

+These mountains are only occasionally mentioned in the Tipiṭaka, as when it comments that the Buddha once stayed in a hut in a part of the Himalayas administered by Kosala (S I 116).
 This must refer to the subtropical broadleaf forests or perhaps even the higher subtropical pine forest zone of Nepal or Uttarakhand.
-Rugged (dugga) and undulating (visama) areas, tableland (bhumibhāga), inhabited and uninhabited places and areas of great natural beauty in the Himalayas are also mentioned (S.V,148).
-The Jātaka says that the ascetics who lived in the Himalayas would leave in the rainy season when the leaves began to fall because it was difficult to dig up the bulbs and roots they lived on and to find wild fruit (Ja.III,37).
-The Milindapañha says that 500 rivers have their source in the Himalayas (Mil.114).
+Rugged (dugga) and undulating (visama) areas, tableland (bhūmibhāga), inhabited and uninhabited places and areas of great natural beauty in the Himalayas are also mentioned (S V 148).
+The Milindapañha says that 500 rivers have their source in the Himalayas (Mil 114).
 Most of the other references to these mountains are either stereotyped or idealized.
+The southern perimeter of the Middle Land is defined by the Mizrapur Hills, the Rajmahal Hills and the Vindhyachal Range.
+These may have been the Dakkhiṇagiri the Buddha sometimes mentiond and occasionally visited (Vin I 207).